Dhawgupta/choudhary2024icu/README.md

 ### Executing a sweep
-Using gnu parallel we can run multiple configurations in parallel.
+Using GNU parallel we can run multiple configurations in parallel.

 ```bash
 python run/local.py -p src/mainjson.py -j experiments/debug.json
 ```
 The above command will try to run all possible configurations in parallel.
 One can limit the number of threads based on their system using `-c` flag.

 The results for the experiments are stored in `results` folder.
-Each file in the results folder store a single hyperparameter configuration with a single seed value.
+Each file in the results folder stores a single hyperparameter configuration with a single seed value.

 #### Process results
 We then need to aggregate the results across different seeds using the following command.